ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 # Determining Authorization and Consent {#authorization}

-When the client instance makes its [request](#request) to the AS for delegated access, it asks for two kinds of information in response:
+When the client instance makes its [request](#request) to the AS for delegated access, it is capable of asking for several different kinds of information in response:

 - the access being requested in the `access_token` request parameter
 - the subject information being requested in the `subject` request parameter